Anjum48/rl-examples/README.md

 DPPO was tested on a 16 core machine using CPU only, so the helper script will need to be updated for your particular setup.
-For my setup, there was usually no speed advantage training BipedalWalker on the CPU vs GPU (GTX 1080), but CarRacing did get a performance boost due to the usage of CNNs
+For my setup, there was usually no speed advantage training BipedalWalker on the CPU vs GPU (GTX 1080), but CarRacing did get a performance boost due to the usage of CNN layers

 ## Issues/Todo's
 - The LSTM batching in A3C is incorrect.
 Need to fix this (see PPO_LSTM for the correct implementation)